-This includes respecting/protecting the privacy of the tenant, e.g. please don’t send a demand letter in a fax to his/her office, or to an office email, or phone their secretary! – the RHAct gives the tenant the right “not to have the privacy of his or her communications infringed”, and the negligent disclosure of personal information, which includes correspondence, would surely fall foul of the POPI act too.
+This includes respecting/protecting the privacy of the tenant, i.e. please don’t send a demand letter in a fax to their office, or to an office email, or phone their secretary!
+The RHAct gives the tenant the right “not to have the privacy of his or her communications infringed”, and the negligent disclosure of personal information, which includes correspondence, would surely fall foul of the POPI act too.

-SO HOW DO YOU DEAL WITH A NON-PAYING TENANT, OR WHO PAYS RENT OR SERVICES LATE?
+SO HOW DO YOU DEAL WITH A NON-PAYING TENANT, OR ONE WHO PAYS RENT OR SERVICES LATE?

-- Taking action swiftly, the first time and any time a rental or any municipal services due are late, will send the message that you are a serious landlord and late payments and breaches are not tolerated, and reduce your risk of a tenant falling behind.
-If you let it ride and they fall behind with even one month of municipal services it can become a slippery slope leading toward you having to use part or all of their deposit for outstanding utilities at end of lease, leaving you with nothing if any damages need repair.
+Taking swift action the first time (and any time) a rental payment or municipal bill is late will send the message that you are a serious landlord and late payments and breaches are not tolerated.
+This will reduce your risk of a tenant falling behind.
+If you let it slide and they fall behind with even one month of municipal services, it can become a slippery slope leading toward you having to use part or all of their deposit for outstanding utilities at the end of the lease, leaving you with nothing if any damages need repair.